zextras/tech-doc/source/carbonio/installation.rst

 Multi-Server Installation
 =========================

-This section describes a |product| `multi-server installation`, that is, a |carbonio| installation spread across multiple nodes, each with a precise and dedicated task.
+This section describes a |product| `Multi-Server installation`, that is, a |carbonio| installation spread across multiple nodes, each playing one or more **Roles**.

+Rather than giving fixed installation instructions, with some functionality installed on any node, we present an installation scenario that can be adapted to the different needs of |product|
+users, who use a different number of nodes.
+For this reason, we introduce the notion of **Role**: a |product| functionality that is considered atomic and consists of one or more packages.

+A Role can be installed on any node of the cluster, therefore the scenario we describe below can be modified at will by installing a *Role* on a different node (or even on a dedicated node).

 .. _multi-server-scenario: